senhoangisdadev/NexFusion_AI/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+Notice: The first time you call the API, please wait about 2-3 minutes for Hugging Face to download the model to cache
 ## Learn More

 To learn more about Next.js, take a look at the following resources: